Emiliano Pedreira

 Emiliano Humberto Pedreira Salgado (born 5 November 1985) is a former Argentine footballer who played as a defender.

 Career

 As a youth player, Pedreira was with Escuela de Fútbol (Football Academy) Marangoni and Juventud de Saavedra (five-a-side football) in his homeland.
 A defender from Racing de Santander, Pedreira played for Rayo Cantabria, UD Los Barrios and Almería B in Spain.

 Back in Argentina, he played for Acassuso.

-In 2016, Predreira moved to Chile and played for both Ñublense and Independiente de Cauquenes.
+In 2016, Pedreira moved to Chile and played for both Ñublense and Independiente de Cauquenes.